Since he was 6 years old, Greg Pignataro had a passion for soccer. He grew up with dreams of going pro or at least earning a college scholarship.

 At its best, self-doubt is a protective mechanism that can keep you alert and help you avoid dangerous situations.
 However, you lose clarity when self-doubt becomes your default response.
 You can set yourself up for failure, and your best never has a chance to shine through.

-Thankfully, imposter syndrome is not a disease, but a frame of mind.
+Thankfully, imposter syndrome isn’t a disease, but a frame of mind.
 So Hunt recommends tools to change perception.

 “It’s like putting on a pair of glasses, and seeing the world from a different frame of mind,” she said.